How to Become an HR Manager

 If you can show that you’re organised, this will also work in your favour.
 Outlining previous situations in which you’ve demonstrated these skills will serve you well in the interview process.

 Which Roles Can HR Managers Be Promoted To?

 Becoming an HR Manager can be a stepping stone to roles like HR Business Partner, Head of People, HR Director, Senior HR Manager, or Head of HR.

 In this role, you also have the opportunity to refine your skills to specialise in employee relations, organisational development, recruitment, employee engagement, or equality and diversity.
 By doing so, you could secure roles like Head of OD, Equality and Diversity Manager, or Head of Employee Engagement.

-As an HR Manager, you’ll have the opportunity to effect real change in the workplace and work to support your colleagues.
-Having the right qualification and experience will hugely increase your chances of snagging that dream role.
+As an HR Manager, you’ll have the opportunity to create real change in the workplace and support your colleagues.
+Having the right CIPD qualifications and experience will hugely increase your chances of snagging that dream role.